cuba/MapCodableKit/README.md

 MapCodableKit
 ============

-A powerful JSON serialization framework for swift 4.0
+A powerful JSON serialization framework for swift 4.2 which works on iOS and server side frameworks like Vapor 3.

 - [Features](#features)
 - [Usage](#usage)